victorneo/victorneo.github.com/_posts/2014-05-20-PyCon-APAC-Afterthoughts.md

 The number of attendees exceeded the capacity for the main hall used for Keynotes and lightning talks so some of us had to move to a higher platform at the back for a seat.
-Most of us were unaware of that smaller conference rooms used for talks had a live-cast of keynotes - I only found out during the second day when I forgot that there was a keynote and waited for a regular talk to begin.
+Most of us were unaware that the smaller conference rooms used for talks had a live-cast of keynotes - I only found out during the second day when I forgot that there was a keynote and waited for a regular talk to begin.
 I do not recall hearing any announcements made about the live-cast.
 Then